 1. Email pictures of your chair to email@example.com for general estimates.
 Please show front, back, sides, & underneath and send in ONE email.
 Include size of seat for machine cane, splint, rush, Shaker tape, and bark seats.
 For laced cane seats, count # holes drilled into wooden seat frame and include in email.
 See drop down tabs below to figure out what type of seat you have.

 2. (Preferred) Bring your chair in for a more specific estimate.
-We are open Mon-Fri 10-6 and Sat 11-4.
+We are open Mon-Friday 10-5, and Sat 11-4.
 Saturdays in August & September, we are open by appointment only to recover from hosting a national conference.
 Thanks for understanding.
 Feel free to let us know you’re one the way, or call for an appointment.

 3. Phone calls are the least efficient and least accurate way to get an estimate.
 We have high call volume and often have to stop tedious work to pick up the phone.
 We will tell you to email or bring in your chair for the best estimate.